OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 |EditAll|32 (100000)|Can edit any items.|

 > [!NOTE]
-> Currently the API supports getting existing delegate permissions, but not setting delegate permissions.
+> Currently the API supports getting existing permissions, but not setting permissions.

-The [DelegatePermissions](/javascript/api/outlook/office.mailboxenums.delegatepermissions) object is implemented using a bitmask to indicate the delegate's permissions.
-Each position in the bitmask represents a particular permission and if it's set to `1` then the delegate has the respective permission.
-For example, if the second bit from the right is `1`, then the delegate has **Write** permission.
-You can see an example of how to check for a specific permission in the [Perform an operation as delegate](#perform-an-operation-as-delegate) section later in this article.
+The [DelegatePermissions](/javascript/api/outlook/office.mailboxenums.delegatepermissions) object is implemented using a bitmask to indicate the permissions.
+Each position in the bitmask represents a particular permission and if it's set to `1` then the user has the respective permission.
+For example, if the second bit from the right is `1`, then the user has **Write** permission.
+You can see an example of how to check for a specific permission in the [Perform an operation as delegate or shared mailbox user](#perform-an-operation-as-delegate-or-shared-mailbox-user) section later in this article.

-## Sync across mailbox clients
+## Sync across shared folder clients

 A delegate's updates to the owner's mailbox are usually synced across mailboxes immediately.